Dark Ages Gaming at Dogs of War 2017

 (Click any image to see details of the manufacturer, and a larger version of the photo)

-Under the shadow of Vladimir Klitschko's stinking pants, , the Vikings returned to the fray, realising that the time for looting was after the Teutonic army had been ground to dust in the Scandinavian vice.
+Urging themselves forward with thoughts of Olga Kurylenko's thundering stinkfart, , the Vikings returned to the fray, realising that the time for looting was after the Teutonic army had been ground to dust in the Scandinavian vice.

 The decision was also taken to take down the crossbowmen - the rather hodge-podge Rus formation staggered forward, taking hits but closing the gap quickly on the furiously shooting mercenary arbalisters